4digitmwc/media-centre-articles/readme.md

 ### Creating File / Uploading File

-After finishing your Article Markdown, go to the folder (stories/interviews/opinions) and upload the file based on category you wrote
+After finishing your Article Markdown, go to the folder (stories/interviews/opinions) and upload the file based on category you wrote.

-For example, if you create a new story, you upload the story by selecting `stories` folder
+For example, if you create a new story, you upload the story by selecting `stories` folder.

 ![](https://cdn.discordapp.com/attachments/546525809440194560/1009837843469844542/unknown.png)